Should Authors Use the Free Amazon KDP ISBN or Get Their Own?

 If you live in the USA or you are an American author, you can purchase your ISBN from Bowker Identifier Services.

 You need one ISBN per format, so your ebook, paperback, hardcover, or audiobook will all require an individual ISBN.
 So, if you’re getting ISBNs, ensure you get enough for each format.
-If you want to learn more about ISBNs, check out our complete guide to ISBNs article, Do I Need an ISBN for My Book In Canada?
+If you want to learn more about ISBNs, check out our complete guide to ISBNs article, Do I Need an ISBN for My Book in Canada?

-Comparing the Free ISBN from KDP to Getting your own ISBN
+Comparing the Free ISBN from KDP to Getting Your Own ISBN

-Below you’ll be able to see the difference between using the free ISBN provided by Amazon KDP and getting your own ISBN.
+Below, you’ll be able to see the difference between using the free ISBN provided by Amazon KDP and getting your own ISBN.

-KDP ISBN
+Amazon KDP free ISBN information

 To learn more about the Amazon KDP ISBN, check out this ISBN help topic by KDP.

-Should Authors Use the Free KDP ISBN or Get Their Own? – Conclusion
+Should Authors Use the Free Amazon KDP ISBN or Get Their Own? | Conclusion

 As you can see from the table above, using your own ISBN will give you a lot more freedom to self-publish your books on other platforms.
 However, it can be expensive, depending on where you live.